meowdding/skyblock-pv/README.md

 ### Themes

-Comes built-in with two themes: Default (Light) and Dark.
+Comes built-in with two themes: Default (Light), Dark and NEU (transparent).
 Quickly switch between them using the button in the top left corner of the UI.
 You can also create your own theme, here's a guide: